 Hazel Drew Sand Lake Mystery Inspires Twin Peaks

-That’s the question I’m asking myself as I interview experts and work on scripting a Hazel Drew docu-drama.
+“Who killed Hazel Drew?” is the question I’m asking myself as I interview experts and work on scripting a Hazel Drew docu-drama.

 As of this moment I have no answers.
 I’m trying to be content with just asking the questions and imagining the possibilities.